Welcome to Our Blog on the Camino Portuguese

 Santiago Cathedral at Night.

-Eventually we wandered through the empty streets of Santiago, listening to the distance sounds of music from the square, and the patches of laughter spilling out of various bars and restaurants along the way.
+Eventually, we wandered through the empty streets of Santiago, listening to the distant sounds of music from the square, and the patches of laughter spilling out of various bars and restaurants along the way.
 It was a peaceful and beautiful end to a restful day.
 Tomorrow we begin our walk to the 'end of the world.'

 Comments